hkurokawa/code-review-as-journey/part2.md

 - Is using animation properly?
 - Is not like iOS UI?

+tips to check

-Developer options are useful to check details.
+- Developer options
+  - Show layout bounds
+  - Change nimation scale

-^ Unfortunately designers are not always familiar with Material Design.
+^ Unfortunately designers are not always familiar with Material Design or Android friendly UI.
-So we need to check if it's on the android way.
+So we need to check if it's on the Android way.

 ---

-# 裏のUI
+# UI behind UI

-- エラーをハンドリング適切にしているか
-- データが0件の時でも不自然ではないか
-- デバッグコードを仕込んで動かす
+- Is handling errors?
+- Is taking care of no data?
+- Is using progress indicator properly?

+tips to check

+- add debug code directly
-- 必要に応じて `delay` を入れてローディングが長くなるようにする
+- `delay`
-- エミュレータの通信速度の変更, air plane mode
+- Airplane mode

-^ APIやDBから取得した値を表示できただけで安心していないでしょうか?
-必要なデータが取得できなかった場合、0件だった場合、すごく長い名前の表示なども確認するとQAでの手もどりが減らせます。
+^ Only showing data is not everything.
+We should handle various errors or empty state.

 ---
-# ライフサイクル
+# Lifecycle

-- ホームボタンからの復帰
-- 画面回転
-- バックグラウンドプロセスキル
-- 手当たり次第連打

-^ 自分がされたら嫌だなと思う事を、思い付く限りやってみるのがお勧めです。
-たぶんレビュイーはやってないでしょうから。
+- Does it work on returning from home screen?
+- Is supporting screen rotation?
+- Does it work on killing process?
+- Does it work on mashing buttons?

+^ Imagine what you don't want users to do.
+Just do it.

 ---
-# パフォーマンス
+# Performance

-- Activityの起動やRecyclerViewのスクロールなどスムーズか?
+- Is working fast?
+1s is slow.
+- Can you scroll RecyclerView smoothly?
 - TTI < 200ms

-^ 一般的には画面遷移の際に、スクロールしたりボタンが押せるようになるまでの時間が300msくらいを越えると、ユーザーは遅いと感じると言われています。
-遅いかも?と思ったら計測してみましょう。
+^ If you feel slow, you should measure the time to interactive.

 ---
-# ビルド
+# Build

-- Logcat やビルド出力でWarningなどが増えてないか
-- Proguardルールを変えたりライブラリを追加したらProguardビルドをする
-- Debug, Releaseに関わるものはReleseビルドでもチェックする(firebase jsonなど)

-^ ビルドに関する変更は些細なものであっても、面倒な問題を起こすことがあります。
-リリース直前に気付くよりはコードレビューの時点で気付けると良いでしょう。
+- Warnings in build log or logcat
+- Try proguard build or release build when relevant file was changed

+^ changes related to build setting makes sometimes big issue.
+Keep in mind to find troublesome problems as early as possible.

 ---
-# コードを読む
+# Read code

-- Android Studioで見る
+- use Android Studio
-- コードナビゲーションを利用
-- 気になったら実際にコードを変えてみる
-  - コードの削除により、不要になったコードなどはgithub diffだけでは気付かない
+- If you have question, don't hesitate to check actual operation.
+- Is there any newly unnecessary code by that change.

+^
+codes which became unnecessary with changes are not easy to find.

 ---
-# 良いコード/悪いコード
+# Values

-大事にしたいルールやアーキテクチャーををチームで共有する
+We should share common values in our team.

-- わかりやすい
+- Easy to read
-- 変更が簡単である
+- Easy to change
-- 適切な名前空間
+- Proper package name

-^ アーキテクチャーやデザインパターンについて、正しさや美しさばかりに傾倒するのは得策とは言えません。
+^
-あまり詳しくない人でも、簡単に機能追加や変更が可能になるように活用されるべきです。
+In our team, elegance of architecture doesn't matter.
+Releases of Android platform or libraries whih we use are very frequent.
+We need to update them as early as possible.
+So we focus on how is it easy to change, fix or add new features.

 ---
-# layout
+# Layout

 - 気になるところは実際に変更を加えてみる
 - 不要そうな属性やネストを消したときの挙動を確認する